ealmloff/const-serialize/README.md

 A rust serialization library that works in const with complex(ish) types like nested structs and arrays.
+Enums are not supported

 ```rust
 #[derive(Clone, Copy, Debug, PartialEq, SerializeConst)]
 struct Struct {